All Reviews

 Activating or deactivating drive detection on MileIQ mobile app is easy.

-The ability to pause drive detection is helpful, particularly if you’re on the free plan or concerned about privacy.
-When you disable drive detection, MileIQ stops tracking your drives.
+MileIQ comes with the ability to pause drive detection which can be helpful, particularly if you’re enrolled in the free plan or concerned about employee privacy.

-mileiq offline mode
+MileIQ offline mode

-Drive Classification
+Drive classification

-One feature that sets MileIQ from other mileage trackers is drive classification.
-As a business owner or a self-employed driver, you wouldn’t want a mix-up between personal and business trips, which is why the drive classification tool is handy.
+As a business owner or a self-employed driver, you don’t want to mix-up personal and business travel, which is why MileIQ’s drive classification tool is handy.

 MileIQ drive classification